 The purpose of this tutorial is to show you the complete process behind making a 3d floor plan in Blender.
-Note: It is more suitable for those who already know the basics.

 Please try to make your own model by downloading assets from our Gumroad Store and following the steps given in this tutorial.